Zacks Investment Research Downgrades BYD (OTCMKTS:BYDDY) to Hold

-Zacks Investment Research cut shares of BYD (OTCMKTS:BYDDY) from a buy rating to a hold rating in a research note published on Tuesday morning, Zacks.com reports.
+BYD (OTCMKTS:BYDDY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report issued on Tuesday, Zacks.com reports.

 According to Zacks, “BYD Company Limited is principally engaged in the research, development, manufacture and distribution of automobiles, secondary rechargeable batteries and mobile phone components.
 It’s Automobiles and Related Products segment manufactures and sells automobiles, and auto-related moulds and components.
 The Company researches, develops, manufactures and sells batteries, which are applied on mobile phones, cordless phones, power tools and other kinds of portable electronic devices.
 Its rechargeable battery business provides lithium-ion batteries and nickel batteries.
 BYD’s mobile phone components and assembly business segment engages in the manufacture and sale of mobile handset components, such as housings and keypads; and provides assembly services.
 It has operations primarily in China, India, Hungary, and Brazil.
 BYD Company Limited is based in Shenzhen, the People’s Republic of China. “